Justia Lawyer Rating

 After AB 1950 became effective, Rodriguez appealed the length of his probation, arguing that his probation length should be two years because AB 1950 was retroactive to his sentence entered before January 1, 2021 (when AB 1950 went into effect).
 Rodriguez’s appeal was to the First Appellate District.

-Rodriguez argued that the exceptions to AB 1950 is unambiguous in that to be an exception, an offense must include “specific probation lengths within its provisions.”
+Rodriguez argued that the exceptions to AB 1950 are unambiguous in that to be an exception, an offense must include “specific probation lengths within its provisions.”
 The plain meaning of the statute must be followed.

 The First Appellate Court disagreed and affirmed the probation period as three years, not two.
 The appellate court acknowledged that while the statute seemed to have a plain meaning “when considered in isolation, it must be construed in context and harmonized with other related statutes to the extent possible.”
 Dyna-Med, Inc. v.
 Fair Employment & Housing Com.
 (1987) 43 Cal.
 3d 1379, 1386-1387.